 Do you have time limits for computer use?

 Yes.
-The time limit for computer use (both the library's computers and personal devices) is 60 minutes per person per day.
+The time limit for computer use is 60 minutes per person per day.

 Do you offer help or training with specific software?